Lifestyle Social Issues

 Makizushi

-Makizushi is the best-known type of sushi, which consists of a single sheet of seaweed rolled around rice and fillings and cut into 6-8 pieces.
+Makizushi is the best-known type of sushi, consisting of a single sheet of seaweed rolled around rice and fillings, then cut into 6-8 pieces.
 The word “maki” means “to roll.”
-Makizushi comes in two basic sizes: larger circumference rolls with more fillings are known as futomaki, and slimmer rolls consisting of a single filling are called hosomaki.
+Makizushi comes in two basic sizes: larger-circumference rolls with more fillings are known as futomaki, and slimmer rolls with a single filling are called hosomaki.
 Each piece is meant to be dipped in soy sauce and eaten in a single bite (thus avoiding double dipping).

-Another word for makizushi is norimaki; nori is the name of the seaweed sheet that’s lightly toasted, filled with rice and filling, and rolled.
+Another word for makizushi is norimaki; nori is the seaweed sheet that’s lightly toasted, filled with rice and other ingredients, and rolled.

 Uramaki

 Uramaki is inside-out makizushi.
 Same form, same ingredients, but with the seaweed hidden inside the roll, and a decoration of sesame seed, fish eggs, or other toppings typically clinging to the outer rice layer.
-Uramaki is an American invention, from the days when sushi was unfamiliar and seaweed altogether unheard of.
-The most well-known version of uramaki is the California roll, with cucumber, avocado, and crabmeat inside the nori, and rice outside.
+Uramaki is an American invention, from the days when sushi was unfamiliar and the idea of eating seaweed altogether unheard of.
+The best-known version of uramaki is the California roll, with cucumber, avocado, and crabmeat inside the nori and rice outside.

 Nigiri

 Nigiri is an oval-shaped mound of rice, topped with a slice of something.
-Sushi makers mold the rice mound and press the topping on the mound by hand, which explains the name nigiri, which means “gripped or pressed (by hand).”
+Sushi makers mold the rice into a mound and press the topping onto it by hand, which explains the name nigiri, which means “gripped or pressed (by hand).”
 Traditionally, the sliced ingredient on top is a fatty fish like tuna, salmon, or shrimp.

 Temaki